anandbanik/auction-fabric/README.md

       - 'api' - creates the client credentials and starts the api server.
       - 'restart' - restart the network
       - 'metrics' - starts hyperledger explorer service at port-8080.
+      - 'kafka' - start kafka broker and create 2 kafka topics for integration.

     Flags:
     -c <channel name> - channel name to use